pacaunt/ohmicron/README.md

 # ohmicron
-A Typst Library for fully customizable circuit drawing.
+A minimal Typst package for creating simple circuits, with easy and full customization features.